IBM/cp4ba-client-onboarding-scenario/Step 1 - ADS ML Model.md

 3. Click on `Try it out`

-4. Use the contents of the `Solution Exports/Automation Decision Services/ML/addModel.json` file as the request body
+4. Use the contents of the [addModel.json](/Solution%20Exports/Automation%20Decision%20Services/ML/addModel.json) file as the request body

 5. Click on `Execute`